 A: If the article has been downloaded from YUL's database of journal articles, this type of use is generally permitted by license and copyright law.
 Note that if the license does not allow this type of use, you may encounter a notice or intermediate page before gaining access to the site stating any restrictions of use.
 Otherwise, follow copyright law, which permits copying and distributing for face-to-face classrooms in nonprofit educational settings (17 U.S.C 110(1))

-Q: I am teaching a course this fall and want to upload a series of articles in the learning management system, Classes v2 or Canvas, for my students to use in this course.
-Can I post the pdfs in the course management system?
+Q: I am teaching a course this fall and want to upload a series of articles in the learning management system, Canvas, for my students to use in this course.
+Can I post the pdfs in the course management system myself?

 Q: I want to show a movie in my class to students that admirably illustrates the theory we have been discussing over the course of this semester.
 I may also want to use some music clips to further demonstrate the theory as well.
 Can I do this?

 A: Talk to your YUL librarian about the DVD you want to use.
 Many movies on DVD require a public performance license.
 Movies that you purchase from Amazon for your personal use do not typically come with the public performance license and should not be played in its entirety in class or other venue.
 For music clips or movie clips, use only the amount necessary to demonstrate the point you are trying to make in the classroom setting.
 Copyright law in Section 110 as mentioned above, provides narrow permissions for use in face-to-face classrooms in nonprofit educational settings.

 Q: I found an article that I need for my research on SciHub that wasn't available through YUL.
 I've been hearing that this might not be legal.
 Is that true?